 How to Choose the Right Components for Your Display Module

-By Mohamed Haider, Business Development Manager for New Vision Display
+By Mohamed Haider, Director of Sales (Europe) for New Vision Display

 With the passing of time, we have seen many technological improvements in the display space such as TN, FSTN, and TFT LCD displays, thereby giving us a multitude of choices.
-We have also seen functionality enhancements, as mentioned by Jeff Albin in his April 2016 article, “Ways to Enhance the Functionality of LCD Displays”.
+We have also seen various functionality enhancements that can be done.

 In this fast-paced world with so many technological improvements, it can be difficult to understand the benefits of each type of display.
 Far too often, a display type becomes the buzzword of the year and everyone wants it for his or her product without a true understanding of the technology and its pros and cons.
 Do we really take the time to understand what we need or are we too consumed with the big picture to spend time on the details early on?